You ASKED, We ANSWERED!

 What does a sample schedule look like for Oak Tree Camps?

-Please click here to see a sample of what a typical day at Oak Tree Camps at Emory University would look like for your camper
+Please click here to see a sample of what a typical day at Oak Tree Camps would look like for your camper.

 Do I need to complete any health forms for my child to participate?

-All first-time attending campers will have to complete the necessary online camp forms and waiver in order to participate in Oak Tree Camps.
+All first-time attending campers will have to complete the necessary online camp forms and a waiver in order to participate in Oak Tree Camps.
 These forms are required by both the County and the State in some of our camp locations.
+We also require daily temperature checks and health screening.
 All campers are also required to have current health insurance.

 What is the counselor to camper ratio at Oak Tree Camps?